 Implementing new technology like ELDs can be daunting and, at Trimble, we are committed to making your compliance with the mandate as seamless as possible.

 The Canadian mandate requires that certification bodies (CBs) certify all ELDs for their use.
-As part of that process, we have submitted our eDriver Logs® ELD for certification in anticipation of the June compliance deadline.
+As part of that process, Trimble has gained certification that our eDriver Logs® ELD is compliant with the regulation.

 And, whether you are a Trimble AOBRD customer now or are currently evaluating your ELD options, we are here to make the switch straightforward for you and your drivers.
 This not only involves having compliant technology but helping fleets like yours by outlining a four-step process to make the move to ELDs.